 Marketplaces have existed for centuries.
 Where once it was a main street in a small town or a mall in the suburbs, sellers benefitted from proximity to one another because they could draw customers by offering convenience and selection.
-Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission paying sellers, generating flywheel scale effects which feed back into further customer acquisition.
+Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission-paying sellers, generating flywheel scale effects that feed back into further customer acquisition.

-As a online marketplace, Etsy generates revenue growth both by growing the number of buyers using the platform and how much each of those buyers spends.
+As an online marketplace, Etsy generates revenue growth by increasing both the number of buyers on its platform and the average order size in dollars.

-Over the last two years the number of Etsy's active buyers, a key usage metric for the company, grew 34.6% annually to 93.9 million users.
-This is among the fastest growth of any consumer internet company, indicating that users are excited about the offering.
+Over the last two years, Etsy's active buyers, a key performance metric for the company, grew 3.4% annually to 96.48 million.
+This is one of the lowest rates of growth in the consumer internet sector.

-Etsy's ARPU growth has been decent over the last two years, averaging 8.62%.
-The ability to increase price while still growing its user base shows the value of Etsy’s platform.
-This quarter, ARPU grew 6.56% year on year, reaching $6.22 for each of the active buyers.
+Etsy's ARPB growth has been decent over the last two years, averaging 5.1%.
+The company's ability to increase prices while growing its active buyers demonstrates the value of its platform.
+This quarter, ARPB grew 2.8% year on year to $8.73 per buyer.

 User Acquisition Efficiency

-Consumer internet businesses like Etsy grow by a combination of product virality, paid advertisement and occasional incentives, unlike enterprise products that are typically sold by sales teams.
+Consumer internet businesses like Etsy grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Etsy is efficient at acquiring new users, spending 38.1% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a relatively solid competitive positioning, which gives Etsy the freedom to invest its resources into new growth initiatives.
+Etsy is efficient at acquiring new users, spending 39.2% of its gross profit on sales and marketing expenses over the last year.
+This level of efficiency indicates relatively solid competitive positioning, giving Etsy the freedom to invest its resources into new growth initiatives.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Etsy's free cash flow came in at $117.7 million in Q2, roughly the same as last year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Etsy's free cash flow came in at $282.5 million in Q4, roughly the same as last year.

-Etsy has generated $530.3 million in free cash flow over the last twelve months, an impressive 21.9% of revenues.
-This extremely high FCF margin is a result of Etsy asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Etsy has generated $665.6 million in free cash flow over the last 12 months, an eye-popping 24.2% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

 Is Now The Time?